 The first thing I decided to do was pay off Visa 1.
 It was the highest interest and I wanted to get rid of that card ASAP.
 I would put as much money as I could on Visa 1.
 The other two cards would get the minimum payment + interest.
 That way they were going down too.

 It wasn’t easy and some months were harder than others.
-Things went wrong with the car, kids need stuff for school, the electricity bill was bigger than we predicted, land taxed where do etc…
+Things went wrong with the car, kids needed stuff for school, the electricity bill was bigger than we predicted, land taxes were due, etc…

 I thought ok, I still need to make payments to keep my credit good, so what can I do?
 I have no extra money.
 Well, as it turns out, I was lucky enough to have medical benefits at work.
 I had 80% coverage.
 Here’s what I did.